 Mobiletopup.com has the most comprehensive payment options which include:

 - All major credit cards (Visa, MasterCard, American Express, Maestro)

 - JCB (Japan Credit Bureau)

-They also specializes in charging for international Thai sim cards which carry with them attractive rates.
+They also specialize in charging for international Thai SIM cards which carry with them attractive rates.

-Average mark-up for all countries will be around 14%.
-However, since Mobiletopup.com is based in Thailand, the mark-up on international Thai SIM cards is only 5%.
+The average markup for all countries will be around 14%.
+However, since Mobiletopup.com is based in Thailand, the markup on international Thai SIM cards is only 5%.